 Description: Maximum white water rafting option: Spend two FULL days rafting two different rivers, including the Whole River of the South Fork American river, 21 miles of rafting on Day 1 and 18 miles of the Middle Fork American river on Day 2, two nights of camping at our private riverside camp, and five awesome meals.
 The Best 2 Day whitewater river rafting adventure in California just got better with our Ultimate South Middle American river 2 Day Combo.

 What is this trip like?
+CHECK AVAILABILITY

 Itinerary: Your 2 Day Ultimate South Fork American river and Middle Fork American river rafting combo adventure begins the night before your trip with camping at our own private camp area right on the banks of the South Fork American river.
 Our camp host will meet you and escort you to your assigned camp area and answer any questions you might have about the camp or river rafting trip.

 Breakfast the next morning is served by our camp cooks at 7:15 AM (coffee, tea, and hot choc are available earlier for those who just cannot seem to sleep in).
 After breakfast it’s on to your first day rafting adventure on the Whole River Run.

 Our Whole River, 21 mile adventure begins at 8:00 AM at our South Fork Camp area, where your guides will meet you and check you in for the trip.
 We then board our bus for a 30 min. scenic ride along Gold Country Highway 49, driving right past the Coloma State Park, where gold was first discovered on the American River in 1848, and started the California gold rush.
 Arriving at our launching point, your guides will help you with your pfd’s (life jackets), helmets, and paddles.
 We will give a river safety orientation, break up into groups and guides, and then hit the river for our longest all day adventure on the South Fork of the American river.